Dankort: History

+Since 15 January 2006, all payment agreements for Dankort have been administered by Nets A/S (formerly Payment Business Services and before that Pengeinstitutternes BetalingsSystemer).

 Danish law distinguishes between varying types of debit cards and credit cards.

 Due to the higher fees charged by banks for the use of non-Danish issued cards (that consist of foreign card network interchange fees plus Danish banks' own fees), many Danish merchants only accept Dankort and Danish-issued credit cards, but not foreign cards.
-Some merchants might not even accept cards with foreign brands (such as Visa, MasterCard, and so on) since these cards were identified as foreign cards by the merchants, even if they are Danish-issued.
-In the past they used to charge an extra fee for these cards, but this is now against EU law.
+Some merchants might not even accept cards with foreign brands (such as Visa, Mastercard, and so on) since these cards were identified as foreign cards by the merchants, even if they are Danish-issued.
+In the past they used to charge an extra fee for these cards, but this is now against EU law (Payment Services Directive).

-Co-branded Dankort-Visa cards are very common in Denmark and do not carry the bigger fee, as Danish merchants treat them as regular Dankort cards within Denmark.
-Danish holders of Dankort-Visa are normally able to use these cards globally, wherever Visa is accepted and the fee for accepting a foreign Visa card isn't too high that a merchant will deny the use of a foreign Visa card.
+Co-branded Dankort-Visa and Dankort/Mastercard cards are very common in Denmark and do not carry the bigger fee, as Danish merchants treat them as regular Dankort cards within Denmark.
+Danish holders of Dankort-Visa and Dankort/Mastercard are normally able to use these cards globally, wherever Visa or Mastercard is accepted and the fee for accepting a foreign Visa/Mastercard card isn't too high that a merchant will deny the use of a foreign Visa/Mastercard card.